 (b) if the horse has previously been branded, on the near or left shoulder if there is sufficient room, and in any other case, on the off or right shoulder.

 7A.
-Brands and marks for ostriches
+Ostriches, marking; manufacture of tags etc. for

 (1) In this regulation —